shagoftakhan1605/Animal_Emotion_Detection/README.md

 # Animal_Emotion_Detection

 This project aims to detect animal emotions such as "Angry", "Sad", and "Happy" using a convolutional neural network (CNN) built with TensorFlow and Keras.
-The dataset comprises images categorized into three emotions, with separate directories for training, validation, and testing. <br>
+The dataset comprises images categorized into three emotions, with separate directories for training, validation, and testing. <br> <br>
-This project also implements a graphical user interface (GUI) using Tkinter and OpenCV in Python for real-time animal emotion detection using a pre-trained deep learning model (animal_emotion_detection_model.keras).
+It also implements a graphical user interface (GUI) using Tkinter and OpenCV in Python for real-time animal emotion detection using a pre-trained deep learning model (animal_emotion_detection_model.keras).
 The application allows users to either open a camera for live detection or upload an image file for emotion analysis.

 ## Table of Contents